Alterrible/Alterrible/README.md

 Hi, I’m @Alterrible
 I'm a junior developer.
-I mainly develop web in full stack and python.
+I mainly develop web in full stack (Next.js ♡).
+I also use python for projects in general.